ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 ## News

+**2023/3/31 Release v1.1, major updates: simplification of model merging steps, addition of instruction data crawling script, and important notes about the new version of llama.cpp.
+See [Release Note](https://github.com/ymcui/Chinese-LLaMA-Alpaca/releases/tag/v1.1).**

-**2023/3/28  Open-sourcing Chinese LLaMA and Alpaca, currently offering the 7B version for download and experience 🎉🎉🎉**
+2023/3/28  Open-sourcing Chinese LLaMA and Alpaca, currently offering the 7B version for download and experience 🎉🎉🎉

 ## Content Navigation